-Provide students with a collection of images and portraits of the various heroes and villains from an array of graphic novels.
-Discuss the trademarks of how each character is designed: their body type, their expressions, their clothing, and the colors used in each illustration.
-Investigate if students can tell who is a hero and who is a villain from only visual clues.
+Provide students with a collection of images and portraits of the villains from an array of graphic novels.
+Discuss the trademarks of is designed: their body type, their expressions, their clothing, and each illustration.
+Investigate if students can tell who is a hero and only visual clues.
 Graphic novel book reports:

-Instead of writing up a traditional book report, have your students present their book reports in graphic novel format.
-Encourage the students to think carefully about which scenes they will feature, what the dialogue would be, and what details are necessary to get across the important parts of the story.
-Students may create their own art or use online comics creators, like ReadWriteThink's Comics Creator, to illustrate their chosen scenes.
+Instead of writing up a traditional book report, have your students reports in graphic novel format.
+Encourage the students to think scenes they will feature, what the dialogue would be, and what to get across the important parts of the story.
+Students may or use online comics creators, like ReadWriteThink's Comics their chosen scenes.
 (Grades 6-8) Graphic novel creation:

-For older students, through a few basic story prompts and an investigation of how graphic novels and comics are created, each can try their hand at writing a script and then see how an artist might adapt their script.
-(Grades 9-12)
+For older students, through a few basic story prompts and how graphic novels and comics are created, each can try script and then see how an artist might adapt their script.